caelum/vraptor-console/README.md

     mvn package

 This should generate `target/vraptor-console-0.7.0-SNAPSHOT.zip` file.
 Unzip this to some dir and make sure to add `vraptor-console.sh` to your PATH.

-Example:
+For Example:

 	unzip target/vraptor-console-0.7.0-SNAPSHOT.zip -d ~/programs
 	export PATH=$PATH:~/programs/vraptor-console/